Updated 14th September 2020:

 It should be noted that the vast majority of apartments in a larger building or villas that are part of a larger complex will NOT qualify for this type of licence for two possible reasons.

 Firstly, for complexes designated as Touristic, law 7/1995 requires that the complex appoints a sole rental agent through which all tourist letting activities for the entire complex must be operated.
 According to the letter of the law, it is not permitted to rent to tourists except via this designated agent (However, for a more detailed discussion on the validity of the ‘sole agency’ law, see our additional article on the subject HERE).
+Needless to say, the vast majority of tourist designated complexes have already appointed a ‘sole rental agent’, who typically has an office located on the complex.
+Where a sole agent has been appointed, under no circumstances is any independent ‘V.V.’ licence also permitted on the same complex.

-So in conclusion, the category of ‘Vivienda Vacacional’ is only available to independent properties that are not part of any community of owners, or to the very small number of residential apartment complexes that have not expressly prohibited tourist lettings in their community statutes.
+So in conclusion, the category of ‘Vivienda Vacacional’ is only available to properties that are not part of any community of owners, or to the very small number of residential apartment complexes that have not expressly prohibited tourist lettings in their community statutes.

 By way of clarification, ‘tourist rentals’ are deemed to be any rental of less than 3 months duration.